 This is going to depend on a few factors, including how often you’ve been using an epilator, as well as your own personal body chemistry/biological makeup.
 Generally speaking though, you can expect your smooth legs to stay pretty neat and tidy for a good 1 to 2 weeks, and maybe even up to 3 weeks if you’re lucky (or don’t mind a little extra fuzz).

 From my experience (and after about a year and a half of using the epilator) I can safety stretch my epilating sessions to once every two weeks for the legs, with only quick touch-ups needed at around the one week mark.
 (By this, I mean I’ll have roughly 20-30 noticeable, but still very thin hairs creeping up – no where near a full leg of hair.)
-And for the underarms, I can go a full week without epilating before I start to notice any significant hair re-growth (I’m talking around 20-30%, which I can epilate in about a minute and be good to go until the following week)!
+And for the underarms, I can go a full week without epilating before I start to notice any significant hair re-growth (I’m talking around 20-30%, which I can epilate in 1-2 minutes time and be good to go until the following week).

 Is it painful using an epilator?